The most surprising thing about Getting Home is that it’s inspired by a true story …

 Where did you shoot it?

 The beginning and ending were shot exactly where the story says they are: the first scene was shot in Shenzhen, and the last in the Three Gorges area, near Chongqing.
-For practical reasons we shot everything else in different parts of Yunnan, in China’s deep south-west.
+For practical reasons, we shot everything else in different parts of Yunnan, in China’s deep south-west.
 The story’s journey covers a lot of ground across the southern part of China, and we had to find locations that would match the various sights you’d expect to find on that journey.
-Fields of flowers, as in Sichuan, Corn fields, as in Guizhou.
+Fields of flowers, as in Sichuan, Cornfields, as in Guizhou.
 Banana trees, as in Gansu.
 We found everything we needed in Yunnan, although it took quite a long time to find locations that would give that generic impression of the south.

 What are the resonances for you of ending the story in the Three Gorges area?

 That’s very important.
-The film’s Chinese title Luo Ye Gui Gen means literally “Falling Leaves Return to their Roots”.
+The film’s Chinese title Luo Ye Gui Gen means literally “Falling Leaves Return to Their Roots”.
 It’s a well-known saying, and it expresses the film’s theme very concisely.
 In the Three Gorges area on the Yangtze River, countless communities and individuals have been uprooted and resettled elsewhere — because their ancestral homes are about to disappear under man-made lakes.
 In other words, roots can be displaced, but then grow again somewhere else.
 There’s also a larger social implication.
-Modernisation displaces tradition, just as a dam may displacen people who have lived in the same place for countless generations.
+Modernization displaces tradition, just as a dam may displace people who have lived in the same place for countless generations.
 That’s one of the key stories of contemporary China in a nutshell.

 — from an interview by Tony Rayns (Beijing, 9 January 2007),